 COURSE OFFERED IN AUGUST AND JANUARY.

 Below is a checklist and forms that are needed for student to enter and complete the program.
-STUDENTS MUST LOG INTO MOODLE ON MONDAY BEFORE THE FIRST CLASS MEETING.
-The SCC login information below will walk you through logging into SCC's email and Moodle.
+STUDENTS MUST LOG INTO CANVAS ON MONDAY BEFORE THE FIRST CLASS MEETING.
+The SCC login information below will walk you through logging into SCC's email and Canvas.

 Total course hours: 214.5